Are you wondering “when does Halloween Start at Disneyland”? If so, read ahead for my in-depth look into the spooky season in Disneyland California.

-If you want a sneak peak, check out this recording of the show below!
+If you want a sneak peek, check out this recording of the show below!

 Haunted Mansion Holiday

-Food is one of the best parts of visiting a theme park, and Disney always take their themed food to the next level.
+Food is one of the best parts of visiting a theme park, and Disney always takes their themed food to the next level.

 If you’re looking for examples of the food on offer, look at the Halloween snacks from 2019 in the video below.